 Wear them on your shirt, put them on your bag or guitar strap, pin them on your cap – whatever you do with these badges, wear them proud!

 Here’s the ‘stache we’ve been telling you about.
-This is the official Freddie For A Day clip-on replica moustache for all you Queenies out there.
-Buy a whole lot and you can turn the whole class or office into Freddie, while supporting the fight against AIDS.
+This is the official Freddie For A Day clip-on replica mustache for all you Queenies out there.
+Buy a whole lot and you can turn the whole class or office into Freddie while supporting the fight against AIDS.
 You are the champions!

 Put all of your Freddie Mercury gifts in this tote bag or give this to someone who really likes to shop!